JamieCCH/CityBlade/readme.txt

 'up/down arrow keys' to increase/decrease HP

-‘left/right arrow keys' to increase/decrease  EP
+‘left/right arrow keys' to decrease/increase  EP

-‘,/.’ to increase/decrease Ext
+‘,/.’ to decrease/increase Ext

-When holding ’T’, press ‘E’ to select.
+When holding ’T’, press ‘E’ to select weapons.

 Use ‘I/K/J/L’ to move the character to check its position on minimap.